 Such men can, if they are endowed with enough good looks and curves in the right places, attract plenty of erotic attention, but they’re as phony as a queer dollar-bill.
 It’s why so many heterosexual men are such eye-rolling bores — and boors: They live in terror of being thought (gasp!) feminine, are convinced every gay man who as much as crosses their paths is secretly slathering at their image, and dwell in perpetual terror of the erotic possibilities of their anuses.
 Why does it take so much persuasion by bright, open-minded women, to get their men to even consider an anal toy or a forefinger up their butts?
 “If I like it, I’ll be gay!
 I’ll be (ptttuuiii!) a woman!”

 No, boys.
-Most of us fags don’t want to be women… although we may admire many women, and be comfortable integrating our twin-spirit gender identities.
+Most of us fags don’t want to be women… although we may admire and genuinely like many women (do you?) and be comfortable integrating our twin-spirit gender identities.
 We like our cocks and our balls too much to lose them, thanks all the same.
 We like what they do, and what can be done with them.
 And it will perhaps further shock you to know that some of us — maybe a whole lot of us — don’t like being penetrated.
 We’re tops, not because we feel superior to bottoms, or because we’re terrified of being thought less than utterly perfectly wonderfully masculine, but because we’re physically uncomfortable with a penis in our rectums.
 Period.
 And, trust me, we’re not walking around with endless erections over your splendors.
 Get over yourselves.

 And while we’re at it, narrow-minded queers can get over themselves too.
 No one says we have to be, or to look, or to behave, one way or another or another, unless we’re comfortable doing or being or behaving so.
 I don’t swish and I’m not sure I could camp if my life depended on it.
 I don’t say that with any pride, or implicit contempt for those who can, and do.
 It’s just a fact of me.
 If the fact of you is that you’re a little nelly, or even very nelly, so be it; I’m old enough to have lived through that awful “clone look,” and style, of the late 1970s and early ‘80s.
 It was a sexless, because over-sexed, bore, and it more or less permanently turned me off of facial hair.
 Especially mustaches.